Dino Pit | About the Dino Pit | The Dino Pit Fossils | Visitor Information | Sponsors | Discoveries Coloring Sheets

 Mammuthus species that roamed Texas in the Pleistocene included the Columbian and Jefferson´s mammoths, but not the woolly mammoth.
 There is some controversy as to whether the Columbian and Jefferson´s mammoths are distinct species or just different populations exhibiting geographical variation.
 Mammoth remains have been found at several Paleo-Indian kill sites in North America.
 These include localities in Texas such as Lubbock Lake (Lubbock County), and the Miami Site (Roberts County).
 Climatic change and human hunting have been implicated in the extinction of the mammoth 11,000 years ago.

 Dr. Ernest L. Lundelius, Jr. of the Vertebrate Paleontology Laboratory excavated the original specimen in 1985, with assistance from the Trammell Crow Company and Lone Star Archaeological Services.
 Its age is estimated to be about 15,000 years before present, based on radiocarbon dates obtained from organics in the clay immediately surrounding the bones.
-The skeleton is currently housed at the Texas Natural Science Center´s Vertebrate Paleontology Laboratory.
+The skeleton is currently housed at the Texas Memorial Museum´s Vertebrate Paleontology Laboratory.